Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/getting-started-with-pkiaas.rst

 We also want to have shared control over the use of the CA, so we will also rely upon a m-of-n scheme, with pubkeys authentication.
-Pubkey authentication will be possible by the mean of personnal HSM devices distributed to key custodians.
+Pubkey authentication will be possible by the mean of personal HSM devices distributed to key custodians.

 One thing to do is to define how many people will be involved in those